 Swiping a credit card or tapping your phone for contactless purchases makes spending money easier than ever.
 Without cash physically leaving your hands, you may feel a sense of detachment from spending money, which for some may result in overspending.
 If you decide to use your credit card for everyday purchases, it's crucial you make sure to only use it for things you would otherwise be comfortable buying with your debit card.
 Make sure you can pay off what you're putting on the card on time each month, especially if you want to avoid making interest payments.

 There are some things you should avoid putting on a credit card if possible, especially impulse purchases.
 Avoid the temptation to overspend simply to get rewards or fulfill sign-up bonuses.
 If you begin to live beyond your means, you can find yourself caught in a cycle of debt that could be hard to get out of, and may eventually hurt your credit.

 In the market for a credit card that's perfect for everyday shopping?
 There are many factors to consider as you shop around, including your specific needs and spending habits.
 Here are a few popular credit cards ideal for day-to-day spending, none of which have an annual fee.

-- Blue Cash Everyday® Card from American Express: Get 3% cash back on grocery store purchases (up to $6,000 in purchases per year, after which you'll get 1% cash back), 2% on gas and department stores and 1% on everything else.
+- Blue Cash Everyday® Card from American Express: Get 3% cash back at U.S. supermarkets (up to $6,000 in purchases per year, after which you'll get 1% cash back), 2% at U.S. gas stations and select U.S. department stores and 1% on everything else.
 If you're seeking additional rewards and don't mind paying a $95 annual fee, consider Blue Cash Preferred® Card from American Express.